VasilyVP/kv-structures/packages/redis/README.md

 # @structured/redis

-`@structured/redis` is a JavaScript library that provides an easy-to-use interface for interacting with Redis in a way that mimics the behavior of JavaScript `Map`.
+`@structured/redis` is a JavaScript library that provides an easy-to-use interface for interacting with Redis in a way that mimics the behavior of useful JavaScript data structures.
 Currently, the package provides a `RedisMap` class, but more data structures (like `Set`) will be added in future releases.

 ## Installation